Tenor guitar: Current use

-There has been an increase in the number of artists who feature the tenor guitar in their music.
+Wes Borland, the guitarist for nu metal band Limp Bizkit plays a low-tuned (F−F−B_{2}−E_{3}) four-string guitar on the songs "Nookie", "The One", "Full Nelson", and "Stalemate" using a 4-string "Cremona" tenor guitar made by Master guitars.
+In April 2022, he commissioned PRS Guitars to make a custom four-string guitar.

 Prominent U.K. users of the tenor guitar include the Lakeman brothers, Seth Lakeman and Sean Lakeman, and John McCusker and Ian Carr, who both play with the Kate Rusby Band.
 Irish folk artist Yawning Chasm primarily uses the tenor guitar.

-Terry Bohner, a character in the mockumentary film A Mighty Wind about the U.S. folk music era of the 1950s and 1960s, uses a tenor guitar.

-Wes Borland, the guitarist for nu metal band Limp Bizkit plays a low-tuned (F−F−B_{2}−E_{3}) four-string guitar on the songs "Nookie", "The One", "Full Nelson", and "Stalemate".
-For the longest time, he used a 4-string "Cremona" tenor guitar made by Master guitars.
-In April 2022, he commissioned PRS Guitars to make a custom four-string guitar.

 Since 2010, Astoria, Oregon, has hosted an annual Tenor Guitar Gathering, on the basis of which some call it the "unofficial Tenor Guitar Capital of the World."

 Warren Ellis plays a tenor guitar on the Nick Cave and the Bad Seeds album Push the Sky Away, and has custom tenor guitars built by Eastwood Guitars, with a shape modeled after a Fender Mustang but with a wider than usual neck to accommodate his fingerstyle playing.
 Eastwood currently offers several models of electric tenor guitar including the aforementioned Warren Ellis signature model, the semi-hollow Classic 4 Tenor, and the Tenorcaster.